nikilauda1983/sw_optimize/README.md

 * Fix problem lushen cant lock lushen1 or verse (no lock image button).
 * Fix problem in Pet Manager when changing Enemy, the main tablle skills mesh up!
 * Improve speed , no second rune set+no brokenset.

-## Deprecated Instructions

-Use ~~netbeans~~ IntelliJ to open the project.

-run makejar.sh in cygwin/linux env to generate the jar file.
-(Need ant)